georgia622/equinox-project-one/README.md

 #### Wireframes

-These wireframes have been made using [Balsamiq](https://balsamiq.com/ "link to balsamiq").
+The wireframes have been made using [Balsamiq](https://balsamiq.com/ "link to balsamiq").